sofiyochkova/Music-Analyzer/README.md

 The project is unfortunately still unfinished but I would like to implement more functions in the near future:
 1. Write tests
-2. Support for Spotify's Extended Listening History files
-3. Find a way to avoid and handle Spotify rate limits
+2. Find a way to avoid and handle Spotify rate limits
-4. More graphs and charts based on data I couldn't find because of Spotify's API constraints.
+3. More graphs and charts based on data I couldn't find because of Spotify's API constraints.